anvaka/city-script/README.md

 ## Find Paths

-Allows you to draw thousands of shortest paths in any city between two random points, or between one fixed point and one random point.
+Allows you to draw thousands of shortest paths in any city between two random points, or between one fixed point and thousands random points.

 ![find paths demo](https://i.imgur.com/m0WkkfG.png)

-If you have long distance friends, or loved ones, you can make a perfect gift, drawing "all roads lead to you" city
+If you have long distance loved ones you can make a perfect gift, drawing "all roads lead to you" city

 [Read documentation here](FindPaths.md)